beetbox/beets/docs/plugins/embedart.rst

 - ``ifempty``: set to 'yes' to avoid embedding album art for files that already have one.
   Default: ``no``.
-- ``maxwidth`` defines a maximum width to downscale images before embedding them (the original image file is not altered).
+- ``maxwidth``: defines a maximum width to downscale images before embedding them (the original image file is not altered).
 The resize operation reduces image width to ``maxwidth`` pixels.
 The height is recomputed so that the aspect ratio is preserved.
 See also :ref:`image-resizing` for further caveats